PerceptIn/IRONSIDES/README.md

 # Ironsides - ROS Integration

-This package lets you use the Ironsides visual inertial module with ROS.
+This package lets you use the Ironsides visual inertial computing module with ROS.

 ## Getting started